Read all About The Best Things to Do and see in Taxco including waterfalls, caves, historical sights, pink mole, and more.

 The most famous one is the Christ the Redeemer Statue which, similar to its Rio de Janeiro cousin, overlooks the entire city from one of the highest points.
 The second most popular one is the view from the cable car that goes to the Monte Taxco Hotel.

 However, my all-time favorite viewpoint is the one located next to the Parroquia de Guadalupe (10 minutes hike uphill from the city center) from which you can see the view of the photo below.
-Pretty cool uh?
+It was one of my favorite things to do and see in Taxco for sure.

 If the heat is getting too extreme for you, how about jumping into some refreshing pools of water?
 Taxco is close to not just one but two amazing natural wonders that you simply cannot miss.